ansible/lightbulb/facilitator/README.md

 ##### Examples

 The example(s) here are mostly at the facilitator's discretion.
-We recommend the apache-roles or nginx-roles example since those are the most sophisticated one students are exposed to in the Essentials workshops that should have preceeded this module.
+We recommend the apache-roles or nginx-roles example since those are the most sophisticated one students are exposed to in the Essentials workshops that should have preceded this module.

 ##### Workshops